 |Very Long.
 4-12 months.||

 Other factors to take into account when deciding the compensation plans mix is the experience of the sales rep. If a rep has a consistent track record and is highly skilled, then they are a proven commodity.
 As such, the risk to the company is low.
 In some cases, the salesperson may have faith that they can close, so they are interested in working a higher percentage on commission, but only for medium to short-term sales cycles.

 For longer sales cycles, the salesperson may need a higher base to maintain a similar cash flow as their previous position, while they build their pipeline.
 In addition, the company with a short or long sales cycle does not have as great a risk by paying a higher percentage base to a “proven commodity.”

 Sales to Commission Ratios

-The industry benchmark for a profitable software company ranges from $100 – $125k of revenue per employee (assuming a US-based work force).
-Some company ranges are much higher, while some can still be profitable with lower ranges, but these typically employee international development teams (10 to 1 cost reduction in India, Philippines, 7 to 1 in China, etc.).
+The industry benchmark for a profitable software company ranges from $100 – $125k of revenue per employee (assuming a US-based workforce).
+Some company ranges are much higher, while some can still be profitable with lower ranges, but these typical employee international development teams (10 to 1 cost reduction in India, Philippines, 7 to 1 in China, etc.).